Hope Floats: Packer guard is tough to stop - Austin Daily Herald

 “It’s always a battle when we go against each other in practice,” Emma said.
 “There’s nobody I’d rather go against in practice, because I know she’s going to make me better.
 I’m super proud of her and there’s nobody who deserves it more with all of the work she’s put in.”

-Hope, who has already played in a state tournament when she was a freshman, is hoping for more big things for the Packers (7-2 overall) this winter.
+Hope, who has already played in a state tournament as a freshman, is hoping for more big things for the Packers (7-2 overall) this winter.
 But she has taken the time to let a big moment soak in this week.

 “It’s nice to have the love and support from my team and my family,” Hope said.
 “It’s really nice having Emma out there.
 She’s ultimately the one who pushes me to get better.
 We’ve been practicing together and getting better together for years now.”